 Focuses on topics not ordinarily dealt with in other courses.
 Topics will be determined by faculty interest and student request.
 While the course can be repeated, no more than six credits can be applied to a criminal justice or legal studies major.
 Offered on sufficient demand.

 This course examines qualitative methods focusing primarily on participant observation, asking questions, writing field notes, and the transformation of these primary field data into written ethnographic documents.
 Students will also explore unstructured and semi-structured interviewing, direct observation, open-ended survey questions, and sampling from preexisting texts.
-Required for B.S. cognate in criminal justice.
 Offered fall and winter semesters.
 Prerequisites: CJ 300 and junior standing.

 A survey of modern domestic and international terrorism.
 Examines the structure and dynamics of terrorist groups, types of terrorist violence, and justification of violence.
 Analyses of geographical regions, religion, ideology, technology, counter measures, media, and mass destruction.
-Fulfills one of the Themes requirements.
 Offered fall and winter semesters.
 Prerequisite: Junior standing.

 Internship in local agencies with individual faculty supervision to apply academic knowledge to actual and professional experience.
 May be repeated for up to nine credits.
 Offered each semester.
 Prerequisites: Junior standing and permission of internship coordinator.
 Corequisite: CJ 491

 This course assists students in understanding and achieving competence in their internship setting, including the assessment and evaluation of client populations, criminal justice operations, and issues related to agency policy and functioning.
-Offered every semester.
+Offered each semester.
 Corequisite: CJ 490.
-Prerequisite: Permission of Instructor
+Prerequisite: Permission of instructor.

 Winter 2025 - Hybrid